Optimal classification with endogenous behavior: Abstract

 \section{Abstract}

 I consider the problem of classifying individual behavior in a simple setting of \textit{outcome performativity} where the behavior the algorithm seeks to classify is itself dependent on the algorithm.
 I show in this context that the most accurate classifier is either a \textit{threshold} or a \textit{negative threshold} rule.
 A threshold rule offers the ``good" classification to those individuals more likely to have engaged in a desirable behavior, while a negative threshold rule offers the ``good" outcome to those \textit{less likely} to have engaged in the desirable behavior.
 While seemingly pathological, I show that a negative threshold rule can maximize classification accuracy when outcomes are performative.
 I provide an example of such a classifier, and extend the analysis to more general algorithm objectives.
-A key takeaway is that optimal classification can negatively correlate with signal information, yielding adverse downstream effects on individual behavior.
+A key takeaway is that when behavior is endogenous to classification, optimal classification can negatively correlate with signal information.
+This may yield negative downstream effects on groups in terms of the aggregate behavior induced by an algorithm.